 Practitioners other than doctors can use the service codes available on the Rates, fees and payments page.

 Service code not available?

-If the service provided to an injured worker is not covered or gazetted, the code may be found in either the Australian Medical Association’s List of Medical Services and Fees book, or on the Medicare Benefits Schedule website.
-You should discuss the payment of the service fee with the workers’ compensation insurer – the fee shown in the AMA’s book is usually acceptable to the insurer in these cases.
+If the service provided to an injured worker is not covered, the code may be found in either the Australian Medical Association’s List of Medical Services and Fees, or on the Medicare Benefits Schedule website.
+You should discuss the payment of the service fee with the workers’ compensation insurer – the fee shown in the AMA’s List is usually acceptable to the insurer in these cases.
 Be sure to include a clear description of the service provided on your invoice to the workers’ compensation insurer.